mozilla/global-sprint/_articles/project-lead/templates.md

 date: 2016-10-06 14:05:56
 ---

-We've created a [set of templates](https://github.com/acabunoc/mozsprint-repo-template) to help you get started on your project repository.
+We've created a [set of templates](https://github.com/acabunoc/mozsprint-repo-template) to help you get started on your own GitHub project repository.
 You'll need to fork or clone the repository (or repo) to start using the templates.
+A fork is your own copy of a GitHub repository that you can edit and change however you like.
+A repository is a collection of files and history on your project.
+GitHub helps people work together and collaborate around a project.

 This exercise will walk you through forking the repo.

 If you already have a project repository, take a quick look at the template before you move on to the next section.

 Template: [https://github.com/acabunoc/mozsprint-repo-template](https://github.com/acabunoc/mozsprint-repo-template)

-A fork is your own copy of a GitHub repository that you can edit and change however you like.
-A repository is a collection of files and history on your project.
-GitHub helps people work together and collaborate around a project.

 ### 1. Fork the repo